 - An agency team and client team can also be in a single league – depends how the scrum master wants to run the game

 - Multiple product teams running simultaneous sprints can each have their own league and then the winners can face off against each other at the end of the season in a non-agile related activity to determine the champion of champions for the season.
 The champion of champions can be determined by almost anything; internal code-off, game of pool, push ups challenge…

 The rules and scoring system above are what my sprint leagues currently use.
 At the end of the season we’ll review the rules and see if any changes need to be made.
 There are plenty of additional rules that could be introduced such as:

 - Goals with dependencies on other goals having less of a penalty if they aren’t achieved

 - A goal weighting system where fewer points are given to goals that are easier to achieve

 - Points for achieving a goal starting at 100 on day one and then reducing by 10 points each sprint day so completing a goal on the last day of a two week sprint is only worth 10 points

 All of the above were considered when defining the rules of the game but were omitted from the season 1 rules in order to keep the game simple.

-The absolute key to the sprint league is that it is a game to facilitate efficient agile development so the team must keep it fun in order to get the best results.
+The absolute key to the sprint league is that it is a game to facilitate efficient agile development.
+Therefore, the team must keep it fun in order to get the best results.

 I have introduced the sprint league on my two projects and the initial results are very encouraging.
-My teams and clients are engaging with the new process and so far the gamification is having the desired effect of meeting more sprint goals and making the team more efficient.
+My teams and clients are engaging with the new process.
+So far, the agile gamification process is having the desired effect of meeting more sprint goals and making the team more efficient.